 Below are examples of various co-teaching practices.
-Click each image to view the video.
-Please be patient, as some videos are large.
+Click each link to view the video.

-At this point in instruction, one teacher is presenting while the other teacher is interjecting clarifications, questions, or directions--sometimes just monitoring student activity.
+At this point in instruction, one teacher is presenting while the other teacher is interjecting clarifications, questions, or directions—or sometimes just monitoring student activity.

-At this point in instruction, one teacher is presenting information to the class while the other teacher is mapping the information (modeling note taking, leading students through a graphic organizer, etc.).
+At this point in instruction, one teacher is presenting information to the class while the other teacher is mapping the information (modeling note-taking, leading students through a graphic organizer, and so on).

 At this point in instruction, the teachers decide to create smaller groups.
 They could provide different instruction for different types of learners, or both could present the same instruction over the same content in a more intensive manner.

 The teachers decide to group students for practice or performance activities.
 Some groups work fairly independently under the supervision of one teacher, while one group receives more direction from the other.

 At this point in instruction, some students are working independently, some are working with a partner, and others are receiving intensive instruction.
 This is an example of how differentiated and leveled instruction might look.